Los Angeles teen crowned winner of duct tape prom dress contest - ExBulletin

 Her pastel pink dress was accented with touches of gold and was inspired by 18th-century French art.
 It also featured a custom tape portable fan and matching clutch.

-A trip to the Getty Museum inspired her design, Torres said, adding that she was particularly captivated by the “golden and extravagant paintings” the museum had on display.
+A trip to Getty Museum inspired her design, Torres said, adding that she was particularly captivated by the “golden, extravagant paintings” the museum had on display.

 It was a time of luxurious dresses full of lace, floral prints, ribbons and ruffles.
 So I wanted to incorporate some of those elements into my dress,” Torres said.